-A Pre-Req (prerequisite) means this subject must be passed prior to registration for the subsequent subject/module.
+A Pre-Req (prerequisite) means this module must be passed prior to registration for the subsequent module.

-\These subjects are common to both the ND: Biotechnology and the ND: Food Technology.

-#These subjects are final level subjects.
+These modules are common to both the ND: Biotechnology and the ND: Food Technology. #These module are final level module.

-The subject content for each subject is found under section 16 of this handbook.
+The module content for each module is found under section 16 of this handbook.
 This content must be read in conjunction with the relevant Study Guide.